 You can find more information on how Brexit might affect justice issues below.

-In the event of Britain leaving the EU without an agreement in March, one of the areas affected is family law, e.g. matters such as custody and access to children and foreign divorce recognition.
+In the event of a no deal Brexit, one of the areas affected is family law, e.g. matters such as custody and access to children and foreign divorce recognition.
 If you are likely to be involved in a cross-border dispute involving Ireland and the UK, in advance of or post-Brexit, you may wish to seek legal advice as to how the withdrawal may impact your particular case.
 You can find more information below on certain issues.